i-e-b/blueballs/README.md

 * interpolated ball positions for non rotation
 * rings spin animation
 * refinement to turn timing (latch turn press, advance to target square a little)
-* level end animation/ win screen
+* level end animation/ win screen : balls burst off the stage (multiply distance from 0,0 position?)
 * level transition and the rest of the levels
 * gamepad controls, difficulty setting
+* failure (hard mode) : the stage spins as it fades to white